oracle/truffleruby/doc/user/faq.md

 TruffleRuby is a high performance implementation of the Ruby programming language.
 Built on the GraalVM by Oracle Labs using the Truffle AST interpreter and the Graal dynamic compiler.
+TruffleRuby is one part of GraalVM, a platform for high-performance polyglot programming.

 ### What is Truffle?